rcgsheffield/sheffield_hpc/referenceinfo/imports/software/python/conda_in_fastdata.rst

 1. Create a ``.condarc`` file in your home directory if it does not already exist.
 2. Add an ``envs_dirs:`` and ``pkgs_dirs:`` section to your ``.condarc`` file as shown below:
+3. We recommend users create their own personal folder in the /fastdata area.
+As this doesn’t exist by default, you can create it with safe permissions.
+See :ref:`fastdata area <fastdata_dir>`

 .. tabs::